-- 1. Sexual Act without Consent Engaging, attempting to engage, or assisting another in engaging in sexual intercourse, cunnilingus, fellatio, or anilingus, or knowingly inserting an object or part of one's body into a person's mouth, genitals, or anus without Consent. - 2.
-Sexual Contact without Consent Deliberately touching, attempting to touch, or assisting another in touching a person's intimate parts (including genitals, groin, breast, mouth, buttocks, or any other orifice or clothing covering any of those areas), touching a person with one's intimate parts, or causing a person to touch his/her own or another person's intimate parts without Consent.
+- 1. Sexual Act without Consent Engaging, attempting to engage, or assisting another in engaging in any sexual penetration (anal, oral, or vaginal), however slight, with any object, without Consent. - 2.
+Sexual Contact without Consent Deliberately touching, attempting to touch, or assisting another in touching a person's intimate parts (including genitals, groin, breast, mouth, buttocks, or any other orifice or clothing covering any of those areas), touching a person with one's intimate parts, or causing a person to touch his/her own or another person's intimate parts, without Consent.
 Sexual Contact includes any intentional bodily contact in a sexual or unwanted manner, even if the contact does not involve contact with intimate parts. - 3.
 Sexual Exhibitionism without Consent Engaging, attempting to engage, or assisting another in engaging in a sexual activity or exposing one's intimate parts (including genitals, groin, female breast [other than when breastfeeding a child], mouth, or buttocks) in the presence of others without their Consent. - 4.
 Sexual Exploitation without Consent Taking, attempting to take, or assisting another in taking sexual advantage of a person without his/her Consent for one's own advantage or benefit or to benefit or advantage anyone other than the one being exploited, and the behavior does not otherwise constitute one of the other Sexual and Interpersonal Misconduct offenses.
 Sexual Exploitation includes, but is not limited to, prostituting a person; recording, photographing, or distributing identifiable images of a private sexual activity and/or the intimate parts (including genitals, groin, breasts, or buttocks) of a person; allowing a third party to observe private sexual activity; engaging in voyeurism; or otherwise invading sexual privacy. - 5.
 Sexual Harassment Engaging in unwelcome conduct of a sexual nature which is so severe, persistent, or pervasive that it unreasonably interferes with a person's University employment, academic performance, or participation in University programs or activities (i.e., creates a hostile environment).
 Sexual Harassment does not include Gender-Based Harassment, which is prohibited under Chapter 5, Paragraph a.9 of the Code. - 6.
-Incest Engaging, attempting to engage, or assisting another in engaging in sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - q.
-Trespassing Trespassing, including being present in or using, or aiding and abetting another in being present in or using, University Premises without University authorization or the premises or property owned or controlled by others without authorization. - r.
+Incest Engaging, attempting to engage, or assisting another in engaging in any sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law. - q.
+Trespassing Trespassing, including being present in, using, or assisting another in being present in or using, University Premises without University authorization or the premises or property owned or controlled by others without authorization. - r.
 [Intentionally omitted for continuity in record-keeping]